awWhy/Overlimit/README.md

 # Overlimit
 ## Alternative to Break Infinity
 Work in progress, 0 dependicies, can ask to add if need missing functions \
-Due to constant fixing of Floating errors, numbers can end up being a little bigger than they should be \
+Tryes to fix floats, keep Infinity or NaN, and overall should be fast \
 To use, just download .ts or .js (JS auto created by esbuild) file of Overlimit \
 Supports numbers from -1e1e308 to 1e1e308, small numbers included (1e-1e308)
 ### Functions: (number can be sended as number, string, readonly [mantissa, exponent] or Overlimit)